ocaml/dune/doc/dev/rpc-versioning.md

 the procedure.

-Barring strange circumstances (such as a client declaring a generation with a newer version number than the type exposed in `dune-rpc.mli`), it is always the case that the transformation from wire to model types will be the identity function on the side that is older.
+Barring strange circumstances (such as a client declaring a generation with a newer version number than the type exposed in `dune_rpc.mli`), it is always the case that the transformation from wire to model types will be the identity function on the side that is older.